Israel's clever coronavirus vaccination strategy | DW | 16.02.2021

 The health insurance company compared the data collected with 628,000 unvaccinated insured persons, 18,425 of whom became infected during the same period.
 From this, Maccabi calculates that the vaccine was 93% effective.

-These figures offer hope, not only because they are in line with those published by BioNTech and Pfizer after their phase-III studies.
-It also shows that the vaccine appears to actually protect against a severe course of the disease and can minimize deaths resulting from the infection.
+These figures offer hope, not only because they are in line with those published by BioNTech-Pfizer after phase 3 studies.
+They also shows that the vaccine appears to protect against a severe course of the disease and can minimize deaths.

-"This data unequivocally proves that the vaccine is very effective and we have no doubt that it has saved the lives of many Israelis," senior Maccabi official Miri Mizrahi Reuveni said after assessing the available data.
+"This data unequivocally proves that the vaccine is very effective, and we have no doubt that it has saved the lives of many Israelis," senior Maccabi official Miri Mizrahi Reuveni said.

-However, the Maccabi data is only representative to a limited extent because demographics like age and previous illnesses of the group studied have not been published yet.
-The data from Clalit, Israel's largest insurance company, which is also to be published shortly, may provide further insights.
+The Maccabi data are only representative to a limited extent because demographics such as age and previous illnesses of the group studied have not been published yet.
+Data expected soon from Clalit, Israel's largest insurance company, may provide further insight.

-In addition, data on the vaccine's effectiveness among younger populations, pregnant women and people with pre-existing conditions such as diabetes or cancer should also be available in the next two weeks.
+In addition, data on the vaccine's effectiveness among younger populations, pregnant women and people with conditions such as diabetes and cancer should be available in the next two weeks.

-The latest figures from Israel, however, do not yet allow any conclusions to be drawn about how well the vaccines work under real-life conditions against the significantly more infectious new virus variants.
-Under laboratory conditions, the BioNTech/Pfizer vaccine is effective against both the British variant B.1.1.7 and the South African mutation B.1.351, BioNTech reports.
+The latest figures from Israel do not permit conclusions about how well the vaccines work under real-life conditions against the significantly more infectious new virus variants.
+Under laboratory conditions, the BioNTech-Pfizer vaccine is effective against both the British variant B.1.1.7 and the South African mutation B.1.351, BioNTech reports.
 But these are just laboratory analyses.
 Robust real-world evidence is not yet available.

-This data already exists for other vaccines.
-The British-Swedish pharmaceutical manufacturer AstraZeneca, for example, did very poorly in a preliminary study in South Africa (preprint), because its efficacy against the variant that is rampant there fell to about 10%.
-Nevertheless, even then the AstraZeneca vaccine apparently still protects very effectively against severe courses or death from COVID-19.
+These data exist for other vaccines.
+AstraZeneca's, for example, did very poorly in a preliminary study in South Africa (preprint), because its efficacy against the variant that is rampant there fell to about 10%.
+Nevertheless, even then the AstraZeneca vaccine apparently still protects very effectively against severe courses of COVID-19 and death.

-According to Florian Krammer, a vaccine researcher at the Icahn School of Medicine in New York, this is due to the immune response from T cells, which is probably not as strongly affected by mutations in the virus as the immune response from antibodies.
+According to Florian Krammer, a vaccine researcher at the Icahn School of Medicine in New York, this is because of the immune response from T cells, which is probably not as strongly affected by mutations in the virus as the immune response from antibodies.

 In any case, vaccine manufacturers will most likely have to adapt their vaccines to new variants.

-While many countries have been slow with their vaccination campaigns, Israel has now, for the first time, lifted some of the restrictions that had been in place since late December.
+Though many countries have been slow with their vaccination campaigns, Israel has now, for the first time, lifted some of the restrictions that had been in place since late December.
 Citizens can now move freely around the country again.
-Daycare centers and schools are open again.
-Even businesses and stores are opening again with limits on customer traffic.
+Day care centers and schools are open again.
+Even businesses and stores are opening again, with limits on customer traffic.

-Yet the infection figures are still very high, even by international standards – they are over 400 per 100,000 inhabitants per week.
+Yet the infection figures are still very high, even by international standards — they are nearly 400 per 100,000 over the past seven days.
 In Germany, they are currently around 60 per 100,000.

-However, there is a significantly lower willingness to be vaccinated among younger Israelis.
-For the first time in the entire pandemic, more people under the age of 60 had to be hospitalized in Israel than in the 60+ age group.
+There is a significantly lower willingness to be vaccinated among younger Israelis.
+For the first time in the entire pandemic, more people under the age of 60 were hospitalized in Israel than in the 60-plus age group.

 "We are also seeing young people connected to an ECMO [heart and lung] machine — something we have not really seen before," Idit Matot, head of anesthesiology at Ichilov Hospital in Tel Aviv, told the news site ynetnews.
 "We are witnessing tragedies here."